 Trump's social media posts singled out at arraignment

-Driving the news: In particular, prosecutor Chris Conroy pointed to Trump’s post warning of "death and destruction" over the case and a photo of the former president wielding a baseball bat alongside a photo of Manhattan District Attorney Alvin Bragg.
+Driving the news: In particular, prosecutor Chris Conroy pointed to Trump’s post warning of "death and destruction" over the case and a photo Trump posted of himself wielding a baseball bat alongside a photo of Manhattan District Attorney Alvin Bragg.

 - In other posts, Trump has called Bragg, who is Black, an "animal" who "doesn't care about right or wrong."